Cerne Abbas CE VC First School, Duck Street, Cerne Abbas, Dorset, DT2 7LA

 Our aims include creating a community based on trust, peace and friendship, supporting children to be motivated and believe in themselves, celebrating everyone’s uniqueness and achievements, and to enable every child to be the best they can be.
 This policy was written with this in mind.

 This policies is informed by existing DfE guidance on Sex and Relationships Education (Sex and Relationship Education Guidance, July 2000), preventing and tackling bullying (Preventing and tackling bullying: Advice for head teachers, staff and governing bodies, July 2013), Drug and Alcohol Education (DfE and ACPO drug advice for schools: Advice for local authorities, headteachers, school staff and governing bodies, September 2012), safeguarding (Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children, March 2013) and equality (Equality Act 2010: Advice for school leaders, school staff, governing bodies and local authorities, revised February 2013).
-Because our school is a Church of England School within the Diocese of Salisbury, the Diocesian equivalent policy document (available at https://primarysite-prod-sorted.s3.amazonaws.com/cerneabbas/UploadedDocument/88618d6a501f48cfb97c17e6be747abe/sre-policy-jan-19.pdf has been integrated into this policy.
+Our school is a Church of England School within the Diocese of Salisbury, therefore we use the Diocesan equivalent policy document (available at https://primarysite-prod-sorted.s3.amazonaws.com/cerneabbas/UploadedDocument/88618d6a501f48cfb97c17e6be747abe/sre-policy-jan-19.pdf which has been integrated into this policy.

 Links to government documents:

-Maintained schools are legally obliged to have an up-to-date RSE policy that describes the content and organisation of RSE taught outside science in the National Curriculum.
-This RSE Policy is made available to parents on each school’s website.
+Maintained schools are legally obliged to have an up-to-date RSHE policy that describes the content and organisation of RSHE taught outside science in the National Curriculum.
+This RSHE Policy is made available to parents on each school’s website.
 It is the Cerne Abbas CE VC First School Governing Body’s responsibility to ensure that this policy is developed and implemented.

 Sex education is part of the personal, social and health education curriculum in our schools.
-As our school is a Church of England school, we teach RSE within a framework of Christian values and teach that Christians believe sex to be part of creation.
+As our school is a Church of England school, we teach RSHE within a framework of Christian values and teach that Christians believe sex to be part of creation.
 Whilst we use sex education to inform children about sexual issues, we do this with regard to matters of morality and individual responsibility, and in a way that allows children to ask and explore moral questions.
-(We have taken account of the guidance provided in teaching materials supplied by the Diocese.)
-Sensitivity and respect is shown to all children when teaching about personal relationships and sex education and RSE is taught in a way to ensure that there is no stigmatisation of children based on their home/personal circumstances.
+Sensitivity and respect is shown to all children when teaching about personal relationships and sex education and RSHE is taught in a way to ensure that there is no stigmatisation of children based on their home/personal circumstances.

 The sex education contained in National Curriculum science (Key Stages 1–4) is compulsory in maintained schools.
 All state-funded schools must have ‘due regard’ to the Secretary of State’s guidance on SRE (DfEE, 2000).
 This states that: